itsdivyanshu/IPLWinProbabilityPredictor/README.md

 Accuracy for the Logistic regression is ![image](https://github.com/modychief/IPl_Match_percent_Predictor/assets/112490642/48346414-c79b-4845-8923-8a4bcdbb2f0e)

-and we compare a match scenario over by over and it comes like that.
+and match scenario is covered over by over and it comes like so -
 ![image](https://github.com/modychief/IPl_Match_percent_Predictor/assets/112490642/76031305-73e7-401e-b6c3-4b30d5855371)

 Graph